Martin Wolf

 The second is how to manage divergence.
 The eurozone cannot rely on markets alone.
 It will have to police divergence in upswings and cushion adjustment in downswings.
 This is why a monetary fund is essential.
 Any such policing must influence the policies of both demand-deficient and excess-demand economies.
 Even the former should now understand this: why, after all, accumulate worthless foreign assets?

-.
+The third is how to facilitate changes in competitiveness.
 This means labour market reform.
 It may also mean legal means for adjusting nominal wages, on a one-off basis.

-idea, from the Brussels-based think-tank, Bruegel, is that eurozone countries should pool up to 60 per cent of GDP of their national debts, thereby creating one of the world’s two largest public debt markets.
+The fourth is over how to reinforce solidarity.
+One interesting idea, from the Brussels-based think-tank, Bruegel, is that eurozone countries should pool up to 60 per cent of GDP of their national debts, thereby creating one of the world’s two largest public debt markets.

 The last is over how to restructure excess debt.
 This must be allowed.
 The alternative creates vast moral hazard, not among politicians, as has been feared, but among financiers.

-Wolfgang Münchau, has made plain, this is now a moment of truth, especially for Berlin.
+As my colleague, Wolfgang Münchau, has made plain, this is now a moment of truth, especially for Berlin.
 The survival of the eurozone is overwhelmingly in Germany’s long-term interests, not just because it is the capstone of a postwar policy of European integration.
 The currency union has also protected the competitiveness of German industry and so allowed the economy to grow, despite the stagnation of domestic demand.

 The German inclination is to believe that everything would be fine if deficit countries were placed under greater discipline.
 This is false.
 The answer, instead, is to create a system that recognises and responds to reality.
 It must be changed, to contain divergence, facilitate debt restructuring and promote economic adjustment.
 It is either this or failure.
 What is now needed is the courage to reform wisely